 Waste from building or demolition work by householders, such as replacing a garage roof, is considered industrial waste rather than household waste.
 It is against the law to put any industrial asbestos waste in your household rubbish collection.
 Cement-bonded asbestos generated this way needs to be disposed of properly via collection specialists.
 See below for details.

 Asbestos collection specialists in Dorset

 If you are unable to transport household asbestos waste yourself to a licensed household recycling centre, you can pay to have asbestos waste collected by a hazardous waste contractor.
-A full list of contractors operating in your area can be found by using the Environment Agency Waste Directory (opens in a new window).
+A full list of contractors operating in your area can be found by using the Find a local hazardous waste disposal service (opens in a new window).

 Asbestos disposal at licensed household recycling centres in Dorset

 Cement-bonded household asbestos waste can be accepted at certain household recycling centres but only in situations when if it has been found at the house (e.g. it was buried whilst doing the garden), not as part of building or demolition work.

 It can be accepted at four household recycling centres in Dorset.
 These are: